-This draft version of the ToR is being circulated to the Ministry of the Environment (MOECP), other regulatory agencies, Indigenous communities, and the general public for review.
-The comments received and the proponent's responses will be summarized in the Final ToR and will also be included in a Record of Consultation.
+The draft version of the ToR was circulated to the Ministry of the Environment, Conservation and Parks (MECP), other regulatory agencies, Indigenous communities, and the general public for review.
+The comments received and the proponent's responses are summarized in the Final ToR and included in a Record of Consultation (RoC).